Bucks dominate Magic 123-92 for 4th consecutive victory

 Magic: Mulder scored 13 points in each of these two games in Milwaukee.
 Before these two games, he had scored just three points all season.

-Bucks: Semi Ojeleye missed a second straight game with an injured right calf.
-Bucks officials said late Monday night that an MRI revealed a strained soleus muscle that will sideline Ojeleye for at least three weeks. … Antetokounmpo was named the Eastern Conference player of the week on Monday.
+Bucks: Semi Ojeleye missed a second straight game with a sore right calf.
+Bucks coach Mike Budenholzer didn’t offer a timetable but said ”there’s a significant injury or situation with his calf.”
+Budenholzer added that ”he’s going to miss some time.” … Antetokounmpo was named the Eastern Conference player of the week on Monday.
 He averaged 33.3 points, 16 rebounds, 5 assists, 2.7 blocks and 1.7 steaels in three games.

 UP NEXT